iter8-tools/docs/docs/tutorials/integrations/kserve-mm/blue-green.md

     The version label (`app.kubernets.io/version`) was updated.
 In a real world example, `spec.predictor.model.storageUri` would also be updated.

 ### Delete the candidate `InferenceService`

+Once the primary `InferenceService` has been redeployed, delete the candidate:

 ```shell
 kubectl delete inferenceservice wisdom-1